This sense of touch activity originally appeared Jan. 17, 2011.

 This activity came to me on the fly.
-We were about to take a walk, and I thought it would be fun to add a little something extra.
-So I made the kids wait a few minutes longer while I grabbed a piece of paper and a sharpie.
+We were about to take a walk, and I thought it would be fun to add a little sense of touch activity.
+I made the kids wait a few minutes longer while I grabbed a piece of paper and a sharpie.
 I think the kids approved, this activity ended up being a keeper!

-what you need: paper ~ sharpie ~ scissors ~ a space to walk
+what you need: paper ~ sharpie ~ scissors ~ space to walk

 I didn’t have time to get out the ruler (as if I would have anyway), so I folded the paper to make a bunch of rectangles.
 I started listing words that describe things we touch.
 I only came up with 8. . . give me a break I had two kids begging me to hurry up!
 I tried to make the words opposites as well as descriptive.
 I used; cold, warm, soft, hard, rough, smooth, moist, dry.
 I can’t wait to hear what you come up with.
 Oh yeah, then cut on the lines.

 Once we were outside I handed each of the kids a word.
 I let them look at it for a minute before I told them what it said.
 The directions for this activity are simple; find an object that feels that way.

 I could not believe how excited the kids were about these words.
 They searched, really thinking about what they were supposed to find.
 Big M went through words so fast, I could barely keep up.
 I thought he would be tired of it once he had found something for each word, but I was wrong.
 He brought me some moist moss at the very end of our walk.
 I think next time I’ll let him come up with some descriptive words of his own.